bxtal-lsn/go-boilme/README.md

-# Celeritas
+# Boilme

-Celeritas is a powerful, feature-rich web application framework for Go, designed to streamline web development by providing a robust set of tools and libraries that work seamlessly together.
+Boilme is a powerful, feature-rich web application framework for Go, designed to streamline web development by providing a robust set of tools and libraries that work seamlessly together.

 ## Overview

-Celeritas (Latin for "swiftness") is inspired by frameworks like Laravel but built specifically for Go.
+Boilme (Latin for "swiftness") is inspired by frameworks like Laravel but built specifically for Go.
 It offers a comprehensive suite of functionality that modern web applications require, from database management to authentication, all within a cohesive, easy-to-use framework.

 ## Key Features